Mango Matho Recipe

-Mango Matho is a Gujurati dessert made using thick yogurt and mangoes.
-Serve it on its own or with puris for a delicious meal (gluten-free, vegetarian).
+Mango Matho is a Gujarati dessert made using thick yogurt and mangoes.
+Make it using 7 simple ingredients and serve it on its own or with poori for a delicious meal.

 About Mango Matho

-Mango Matho is a Gujurati dessert made using mangoes and plain yogurt.
-It is basically a thinner and lighter version of mango shrikhand.
+Mango Matho is a Gujarati dessert made using mangoes and plain yogurt.
+It is a lighter, thinner version of Mango Shrikhand.

-You can either serve it as a dessert on its own or serve it with hot puris and a sabji for a delicious meal.
+You can serve it as a dessert on its own or with hot puris and a sabji for a delicious meal.

 Ingredients

-Plain Yogurt (Dahi, Curd) – Use whole milk (full-fat milk) plain yogurt for the creamy and rich matho.
-You can also use greek yogurt to save some time.
+Plain Yogurt (Dahi, Curd) – Use whole milk (full-fat milk) plain yogurt for a creamy, rich matho.
+You can also use Greek yogurt to save some time.

 Milk – You will need a little milk to soak the saffron.
-Use whole milk (full-fat milk) if possible.
+If possible, use whole milk (full-fat milk).

-Saffron – Saffron is optional but it pairs very well with mangoes giving the dessert a rich flavor.
+Saffron is optional, but it pairs very well with mangoes, adding a rich flavor to the dessert.

 Powdered Sugar – Do not use confectioner’s sugar (also called powdered sugar).
-Instead, powder the regular sugar in a grinder and then use it in the recipe.
+Instead, grind the granulated sugar in a grinder, then use it in the recipe.

-Mango Pulp – Make Mango Pulp at home using my easy recipe or use canned pulp.
+Mango Pulp – Make Mango Pulp at home with my easy recipe, or use canned pulp.

 Cardamom Powder – It is highly recommended to flavor the mango matho.